Balanophora

-Balanophora is a genus of parasitic flowering plants in the family Balanophoraceae found in parts of tropical and temperate Asia, including the Eastern Himalayas, Malesia region, Pacific Islands, Madagascar, and tropical Africa.
-There are about 20 accepted species, including the newly discovered B. coralliformis.
+Balanophora is a genus of parasitic flowering plants in the family Balanophoraceae distributed from tropical Africa and Madagascar, through South and Southeast Asia, Japan, Queensland and the islands of the western Pacific.
+There are 25 accepted species.
 Many species emit an odour which possibly attracts pollinators in the same way that pollinators are attracted to Rafflesia.
+The tiny flowers produce some of the smallest seeds known, weighing as little as 7 micrograms each.

 Balanophora species are used in folk medicine in many Asian cultures.
-For example, in Taiwan and China, Balanophora is known as she-gu (stone-fungus) and in Thailand as hoh-ra-tao-su-nak.
+For example, in Taiwan and China, Balanophora is known as she-gu (snake-fungus) and in Thailand as hoh-ra-tao-su-nak.
 In both cases, the plant is used to treat a variety of ailments and has various ritual purposes.
 The tubers of Balanophora are rich in a wax-like substance which is used in Java as a fuel for torches.

 Taxonomy

 The genus was first described in 1775 by Johann Reinhold Forster and his son Georg Forster in Characteres Generum Plantarum.
 The name is derived from the ancient Greek words balanos (βάλανος), meaning "acorn" and pherein (φέρειν), meaning "to carry".